 Analysis or Analytics?

-For example, understanding the problem and setting the measurement parameters needs a whole lot of segmentation, organization and reasoning skills; collection, preparation, and analysis needs data mining skills, analytical skills and technical knowledge of various tools and techniques.
+For example, understanding the problem and setting the measurement parameters needs a whole lot of segmentation, organization, and reasoning skills.
+On the other hand, collection, preparation, and analysis require data mining skills, analytical skills, and technical knowledge of various tools and techniques.

 Types of Data Analysis